I am a licensed clinical and school psychologist with 50 years of experience and training.

 I had the privilege to work with Elizabeth Kubler-Ross, M.D. who blew the doors off my concept of healing.
 I thought I was going to learn about death and dying, and trauma.
-I learned about life and living.
+I did, but I also learned about life and living.
 My memory is that she said,

 “Life is a school.
 We are here to learn lessons of a spiritual nature - big lessons, like forgiveness and love.
 When we’re done, we graduate, we rest, then we sign up for another course…”